English Toffee vs. Irish Toffee - What's the Difference?

 English Toffee with Irish Butter

 Flaherty’s Irish toffee is made with real Irish butter.
-If you’ve ever tried a genuine Irish butter alongside simple margarine from the store, you understand the difference this makes.
+If you’ve ever tried a genuine Irish butter, you understand the difference this makes.
 Irish butter is richer, more flavorful, and creamier, making for the best possible toffee.
 For our various toffee varieties, we combine Irish butter with other quality ingredients - real white, milk, and dark chocolate, fresh-toasted nuts, real vanilla, rich coffee, and more - to take the classic English toffee and make it better than ever.
 As a matter of fact, all our candies use real, quality ingredients, without any artificial flavors or preservatives.
 This makes them allergy-friendly (as our nut-free candies are clearly labeled), in addition to being simple and delicious.

 Real Irish Toffee Recipe

 A huge shipment of Kerrygold Irish butter to the Flaherty's kitchen!Those simple, delicious flavors are the result of our Flaherty family recipes.
 Brought over from County Galway and County Cork, we’ve been hand-making our sweet Irish treats in copper kettles since 1947.
 The Flaherty family took a classic English toffee recipe and said what all of us are thinking when cooking: “This needs more butter!”
-As a result, our Irish toffee contains 50% pure Irish butter, as opposed to the 30% butter found in a typical English toffee.
+As a result, our Irish toffee contains more than 50% pure Irish butter, as opposed to the 30% butter found in a typical English toffee.
 The result?
 A rich, flavorful, tender-crisp toffee that melts in your mouth!
-At shows, we often hear people say “Oh, I can’t eat toffee, I’ll break a tooth!”
-But Flaherty’s tender Irish toffee won’t chip your teeth or pull out your fillings - it’s rich, delicious, and easy to enjoy, thanks to our Irish butter.
+At shows, we often hear people say “Oh, I can’t eat toffee, it sticks in my teeth!"
+But the Flaherty family recipe is different - it’s rich, delicious, and easy to enjoy, thanks to our Irish butter.

 Irish Toffee is English Toffee...
 But Better!